 Enforcement of the alcohol policy for students shall reside in the Office of the Senior Vice Chancellor for Student Services and Administration, with the university's judicial officer acting as the initial contact for such violators.
-Enforcement of the alcohol policy for faculty resides with the Executive Vice Chancellor/Provost and for staff with the Senior Vice Chancellor for Finance and Business Services respectively.
+Enforcement of the alcohol policy for faculty resides with the Senior Vice Chancellor for Academic Affairs and for staff with the Senior Vice Chancellor for Finance and Business Affairs respectively.
 Violations in these areas will be handled by the University Personnel Advisory Committee.
 Enforcement on other campuses will be with the respective officials in the reporting chain of the officials previously cited.

 Violations of the Troy University Alcohol Policy will be handled as follows: